STEPHEN A ARON

 North American Frontiers, Borderlands, and American West

-Can We All Get Along: An Alternative Wishtory and History of American Wests.
+Can We All Get Along: An Alternative History of the American West.

-My research has primarily focused on frontiers and borderlands in North America, but in my dual roles -- as a professor at UCLA and as the executive director (and now chair) of the Institute for the Study of the American West at the Autry National Center, I have sought to bridge the divide between "academic" and "public" history.
+My research has primarily focused on frontiers and borderlands in North America, but in my dual roles -- as a professor at UCLA and for twelve years as the founding executive director and then chair of the Institute for the Study of the American West at the Autry National Center, I have sought to bridge the divide between "academic" and "public" history.
 For discussion of this bridge-building, see the video that I did for the American Historical Association's "What I Do" series (https://www.youtube.com/watch?v=HOKJs-egN5s&list=PLtafkoYGge2LRZjZWyB2oR2c7Jf_T-MJ7) and the 2014 panels on history museums that I convened at the Smithsonian, which aired on CSPAN (http://www.c-span.org/video/?316991-1/ahtv-history-museum-directors).

 American Confluence: The Missouri Frontier from Borderland to Border State

 (Bloomington: Indiana University Press, 2006; paperback edition, 2009).

 Worlds Together, Worlds Apart: A History of the World from the Beginnings of Humankind to the Present, coauthored by J.Adelman, P. Brown, B. Elman, S. Kotkin, X. Liu, S. Marchand, H. Pitman, G. Prakash, B. Shaw, R. Tignor and M. Tsin (New York: W.W.
 Norton, 2002; 2cd edition, 2008; 3rd edition, 2011; 4th edition, 2014; concise edition, 2015).